Daddy Yankee gives Argentina more gasoline

 The Argentine central bank doesn’t have any cash.

 Really, it doesn’t have any cash.
-If you just look at the gross headline figures, it’s sitting on almost $40 billion.
-But most of that is tied to either bank reserve requirements (which the BRCA technically owes the banks in dollars) or Chinese swap lines.
+If you just look at the gross headline figures, it’s sitting on almost $40 billion in foreign exchange.
+But most of that is tied to either bank reserve requirements (which the BCRA technically owes to the banks in dollars) or Chinese swap lines.
 Netting that out leaves you with only $6 billion.

-Except about half of that is needed to cover three-year dollar bonds that BRCA issued to help importers pay their foreign suppliers.
-(The importer bought the bonds with and received a promise to get paid back in dollars at 3% interest.2) That leaves you with only $3 billion.
+Except about half of that is needed to cover three-year dollar bonds that BCRA issued to help importers pay their foreign suppliers.
+(The importer bought the bonds with and received a promise to get paid back in dollars at 3% interest.4) That leaves you with only $3 billion.

-Except the IMF thinks the situation is even worse than that.
-It thinks that when all is said and done, the BRCA’s liquid reserves are negative:
+Only … the IMF thinks the situation is even worse than that.
+It thinks that when all is said and done, the BCRA’s liquid reserves are negative:

 And this is a problem, because as we indicated earlier, Argentina has bills to pay: $6 billion left this year and $17 billion next year.
-Foreign creditors want to be paid in dollars, and if Argentine businesses aren’t earning them then somebody else is gonna have to cough them up.
+Foreign creditors want dollars, and if Argentine businesses aren’t earning them then somebody else is gonna have to cough them up.

 But Argentina doesn’t have dollars!
-It could get them by letting the peso slip.
-Dollars would flow in.
-But it would smack the country on the head in two other ways:
+It could get them by letting the peso fall.
+Exports would rise and imports would fall.
+So dollars would flow in.
+But that would smack the country in the face in three other ways:

 If the peso falls, import prices rise.
 And that feeds right into inflation.
 Voters won’t like that either.